ynotstartups/notes/notes/ideas.md

   - review: This is a great, at times brilliant book, for anyone interested in creativity and creativity techniques.
   - review: This is a very practical book.
 Each technique for engaging colleagues or clients in a brainstorming session is laid out in simple steps over a paragragh or two
   - review: Life changingly good for facilitation!
 An endless supply of ideas and constructs plus enough theory and structure to help you deliver.
 I carry this around constantly when needing to design team building, strategy exercises, or really any workshop.
 Also serves as useful prompt for designing your own games.
+- An Elegant Puzzle: Systems of Engineering Management
+  - Will Larson’s An Elegant Puzzle focuses on the particular challenges of engineering management—from sizing teams to handling technical debt to performing succession planning—and provides a path to the good solutions.

 **Non-Fictions**